As a Finnish woman, I am so happy to help my readers to understand Finnish culture and what to expect. There is always room for more love!

 Gig or movie.
 A good place for the first date with a Finn.
 Reason for that in the letter M (as in Muteness).

 House.
 The ultimate love testimony of a Finn is when he/she starts building a house for his/her family.
-You can also count massive renovations here.
-Unfortunately, this also leads to the ultimate amount of fights.
+You can also count any massive renovation as a

 Jester.
 See Jester on a second date if the first date was not downright awful.
-Finns often use jokes to hide insecurity.
+Talkative Finns (rare but they exist) might use jokes to hide insecurity.
 You can find a prince behind this mask.

 Kulta.
 The most common way to say Dear in Finnish.
 We are quite creative with nicknames so your sweetheart can come up with a much more personal name for you.